softwaresaved/international-survey/analysis/text_de.md

 The majority of RSEs fall within the *25 to 34 years* (45%), and the next more important age range is *35 to 44 years* (39%).
 The representation of older or younger range is marginal compared to these two groups (17% in total, split in three age ranges).

 ## Salary

+We asked the participants to give us the range of salary they are paid.
+The most common salary in Germany for the participants is less than 27.499 euros (19%).
+However, almost half of the participants (42%), are concentred within three ranges of salary, spanning from 44.000 euros to 65.999 euros: 10% for the range between 44.000 ad 49.999 euros, 16% between 50.000 and 54.999 euros and 16% between 55.000 and 65.999 euros.

 ## Professional qualifications